‘Teen Mom 2’ Jenelle Evans Posts New Photos Of Daughter Ensley

 Jenelle Evans just welcomed her third child, a baby girl, with boyfriend David Eason.
-After dating Eason for about a year and a half, the Teen Mom 2 star gave birth to daughter Emery Jolie, who joins older brothers Jace and Kaiser.
+After dating Eason for about a year-and-a-half, the Teen Mom 2 star gave birth to daughter Emery Jolie, who joins older brothers Jace and Kaiser.

 As new episodes of Teen Mom 2 Season 7B continue to air on MTV, a couple of the series’ stars, Jenelle Evans and Chelsea Houska, are busy new moms.
-On Tuesday, Evans welcomed a baby girl while Houska welcomed her baby boy, Watson Cole DeBoer, just one day later.
+On Tuesday, Evans welcomed a baby girl, while Houska welcomed her baby boy, Watson Cole DeBoer, just one day later.

 “She has arrived,” Jenelle Evans wrote on Instagram on Tuesday, January 24, along with a photo of herself and Eason in the hospital.